Accessibility at Riverside

 These sessions are available for anyone experiencing barriers getting into sport and a Sport for Confidence occupational therapist is also available to support customers living with disabilities, dementia, and autism.
 Please see the Sport for Confidence page for information.

-There is a public sensory session every Thursday between 08:30 am and 10 am which includes use of sensory lights, sounds and equipment.
+We run public sensory sessions which include use of sensory lights, sounds and equipment.
 This session takes place in the learner pool and runs alongside a public swimming session in the main pool.

 In addition, there are plans to run a monthly ‘relaxed’ session which sees the centre close certain areas for an autism-friendly session, where customers and carers can enjoy use of the learner pool and its sensory equipment, including underwater jets, chair nets for children to lie on, low lighting and light and colour projections on the walls.

-Our brand new ground floor cafe Paddy and Scott's is fully accessible from reception and is open to the public.
+Our ground floor café Paddy and Scott's is fully accessible from reception and is open to the public.
 It has an open entrance-way, low level serving desk, with easy access out onto the deck and accessible toilet facilities.